xonsh/xonsh/docs/tutorial.rst

 easy.
 The xonsh command prompt gives users interactive access to the xonsh language.

-While all Python code is also xonsh, not all BASH code can be used in xonsh.
+While all Python code is also xonsh, not all Bash code can be used in xonsh.
 That would defeat the purpose, and Python is better anyway!
-Still, xonsh is BASH-wards compatible in the ways that matter, such as for running commands, reading in the BASH environment, and utilizing BASH tab completion.
+Still, xonsh is Bash-wards compatible in the ways that matter, such as for running commands, reading in the Bash environment, and utilizing Bash tab completion.

 The purpose of this tutorial is to teach you xonsh.
 There are many excellent guides out there for learning Python, and this will not join their ranks.